Quality of Life

-Several clean-ups and engagement of town’s people and residents have already started.
-Bringing the lake back to its former glory (and beyond) will result in an attractive town amenity that in particular in difficult economic times, will allow for give families a welcome place to enjoy at their doorstep.
+Several clean-ups and engagement of the town’s people and residents have made steps to bring the lake back to its former glory, resulting in an attractive town amenity for families to enjoy at their doorstep.

 Following a public meeting in April 2013 arranged by Cllr.
 Johnny Flynn at Auburn Lodge, Ennis, Co Clare which had a large attendance of nearly 50 persons from environmental, political, residents and other backgrounds, the Ballyalla Blue Flag Working Group was formed in June and a chairperson, secretary and PRO were voted upon.
 In September of this year, same group organized a successful clean-up of the lake front supported by Ennis Tidy Towns and Ballyalla lake residents.

 During the initial meeting, an overwhelming majority of votes were cast for the following four points: 1.
 Setting up of a Working Group to work with others, particularly local residents and Clare County Council, to sustainably develop the public lands around Ballyalla lake and pursue Blue Flag Status.
 2. Ensure appropriate protection of the amenity and improve access & use of the lake.
 3. Lobby local politicians in the context of the Ennis & Environs Plan review to get the Planning Authority to carry out an Enhanced Habitat Directive's Assessment (EHDA) of the Lake & surrounding lands and the stretch of Fergus river North & South of Ennis.
 4. EHDA screening by the Planning Authority would then indicate to interested groups the appropriate location and type of Development of recreational amenities on the Lake & River.